SK-EID/smart-id-java-client/README.md

 ### Initiating a Notification-Based Signature Session

 The Smart-ID API v3.0 allows you to initiate a signature session using a notification-based flow.
 This method is useful when the user is already known or authenticated, and you want to initiate the signing process directly through a notification to the user's device, without the need for a dynamic link.

-#### Differences Between Notification-Based and Dynamic Link Flows
-* `Notification-Based flow`
-    * The user receives a notification on their Smart-ID app to complete the signing process.
-    * Suitable for scenarios where the user's identity or device is already known.
-    * Uses different interactionDeprecated types compared to dynamic link flows.
-* `Dynamic Link flow`
-    * Generates a dynamic link that the user must access to initiate the signing process.
-    * Useful when the user's identity or device is not known beforehand.

 #### Request Parameters
 The request parameters for the notification-based signature session are as follows: